timewave-computer/feels-model/docs/010_feels_mvp.md

 ## Overview

 The Feels Protocol MVP implements a tick-based market system where the three core monetary functions (exchange, lending, and leverage) are expressed through orthogonal position parameters.
-Each position is fully defined by `price` (the tick level), `duration` (time commitment in blocks), and `leverage` (exposure multiplier).
+Each position is fully defined by `price` (the tick level), `duration` (a `Duration` type representing time commitment), and `leverage` (a `Leverage` type representing exposure multiplier).
 This creates a three-dimensional continuum where any combination of spot trading, time-locked lending, and leveraged exposure can be expressed as a single position type.

 ## System Architecture